-Our strengths - investors mention EU membership which means access to a single market with no trade barriers as well as access to EU structural funds (over EUR 67 billion), a highly qualified workforce, hard-working and ambitious; a buoyant domestic market even during the global economic downturn we grew by 4.3% in the 2nd quarter of 2011 (1,9% for the EU 27 in 2010).
+Our strengths - investors mention EU membership which means access to a single market with no trade barriers as well as access to EU funding (over EUR) 102 billion in 2007-2013 and over EUR 105.8 bln confirmed in 2014-2020), a highly qualified workforce, hard-working and ambitious; a buoyant domestic market even during the global economic downturn we grew by 4.3% in 2011 (1,5% for the EU 27 in 2011).
+And 1.9% in 2012 (negative -0.3 % for the EU 27 in 2012).
 One characteristic of our resilience to the crisis is that our economy is based on a solid and rigorous monetary policy.
 Another is strong domestic demand.
 We are pretty good at manufacturing and have high productivity levels compared with EU benchmarks.
 Finally our exporters are becoming increasingly competitive in global markets.